Film Review: “The Substance”

 On the performance front, Moore, Qualley, and Dennis Quaid, as Harvey, a particularly loathsome and slimy television producer, are all terrific.
 Moore, with her long career and start as a Brat Pack darling, is especially perfect for the role of a former toast-of-the-town actress facing sexism and ageism.
 She goes for broke here, mercilessly channeling decades of rage and exhaustion at the entertainment industry’s impossible beauty standards.

 The picture was nominated for the Palme d’Or at the Cannes Film Festival this year, and deservedly took home the Best Screenplay prize.
-While you may walk out of the theater saying, as I did, “Thanks for the nightmares,” you won’t soon forget the images you’ve seen, or why Fargeat, Moore, and Qualley wanted to share them.
+While you may walk out of the theater saying, as I did, “Thanks for the nightmares,” you won’t soon forget the images you’ve seen, or why Fargeat, Moore, and Qualley want to share them.
 They may not be pretty, but they can’t–and shouldn’t–be overlooked.

 —————————-